pinzolo/rails-flog/README.md

 - v1.0.0  (2013-11-28 JST):  First release
 - v1.1.0  (2013-12-02 JST):  Add feature that disables format by no-flog.txt
 - v1.1.1  (2013-12-06 JST):  Change to alias_method_change from alias for method aliasing
+- v1.2.0  (2014-01-14 JST):  Add feature that disables format partially by no-flog-sql.txt and no-flog-params.txt